 So we’ve been around this city for a bit, and it has a lot going for it.
-Architecture, sun, fog, trees, gritty neighborhoods, booming industry (assuming you can code, “product manage,” or have piles of money itching for “angel opportunities”), and, of course, food and drink.
+Architecture, sun, fog, trees, booming industry (assuming you can code, “product manage,” or have piles of money itching for “angel opportunities”), and, of course, food and drink.

 For a city of under a million, it packs the heat.
 (San Jose, where you at?)

-But there is one area where San Francisco restaurants fall a bit short...okay, a lot short.
+But there is one area where San Francisco restaurants fall a bit short...OK, a lot short.
 The “action” and “scoping” categories are critical to the Infatuation Differentiation, and they are a lot harder to satisfy out here on the Bay.

 Enter Bar Crudo.
 Oysters and fresh seafood in Nopa?
 We shoulda known.
 This is where all the attractive people are.